 Colindale Primary School is a non-denominational three form entry Community School for girls and boys between the ages of 3 to 11, maintained by the London Borough of Barnet, with a resourced provision for children with physical disabilities.
-On site there is also and an assessment centre for pre-school children with complex needs, called Acorn.
+On site there is also an assessment centre for pre-school children with complex needs, called Acorn.

 At Colindale we are fortunate to have a fantastic new school building which provides a well-planned, spacious, learning environment which is well-resourced and fully accessible.
 All our classrooms and learning areas are equipped with interactive whiteboards.
 Outside we have a variety of beautifully landscaped areas which give wonderful scope for outdoor learning and play.